-- A programme of management works within the SAC will need to be designed which specifically addresses the potential adverse effects from nitrogen and acid deposition at the site; - The management works must be relied upon and deliverable, and as such the landowners of each SAC unit which was potentially affected by increased nutrient nitrogen and acid deposition would need to enter a legal agreement to allow the management works to take place; - Management works as mitigation would likely need to be implemented prior to the effects from increased nitrogen and acid deposition being experienced within the SAC; and, - The management works would need to take place in perpetuity unless it was shown that the nitrogen and acid deposition levels at the SAC has been reduced to a level at which they were considered to be insignificant.
+- A programme of management works over and above those already agreed, and involving hay-cut techniques, within the SAC will need to be designed which specifically addresses the in-combination adverse effects from nitrogen and acid deposition at the site; - The management works must be relied upon and deliverable, and as such the landowners of each SAC unit in which management works are required which was potentially affected by increased nutrient nitrogen and acid deposition would need to enter a legal agreement to allow the management works to take place; - Management works as mitigation would likely need to be implemented prior to the effects from incombination increased nitrogen and acid deposition being experienced within the SAC; and, - The management works would need to take place in perpetuity unless it was shown that the nitrogen and acid deposition levels at the SAC has been reduced to a level at which they were considered to be insignificant.
+It is proposed that this management requirement would extend throughout the life of the Enviroparks scheme, and potentially beyond if it was shown that the in-combination effects on the habitats remained.

-If the Section 106 agreement is varied to take the following into account and provide details of proposed management regime to illustrate that it will directly mitigate for the effects of the nitrogen deposition, then it should be possible to conclude that the scheme will be have 'No Likely Significant ' effect on Blaen Cynon SAC, either alone or in combination with the other projects outlined in Chapter 4.
+If the Section 106 agreement is varied to take the above into account and provide details of proposed management regime to illustrate that it will directly mitigate for the effects of the nitrogen deposition, then it should be possible to conclude that the scheme will be have 'No Likely Significant Effect' on Blaen Cynon SAC, either alone or in-combination with the other projects outlined in Chapter 4.